 Beneath the bottom bezel of the screen, there’s a directional joystick for quick and easy navigation through the OSD (On-Screen Display) menu, while the power button is placed on the right side of the display.

-There’s also an integrated ambient light sensor (automatically changes brightness according to ambient lighting) and NVIDIA’s Reflex Latency Analyzer (measures input lag if you have a compatible mouse).
+Useful features include Dark Stabilizer (improves visibility in darker scenes), a refresh rate tracker, an integrated ambient light sensor (automatically changes brightness according to ambient lighting) and NVIDIA’s Reflex Latency Analyzer (measures input lag if you have a compatible mouse).

 Using AlienFX RGB lighting, you can adjust the LEDs on the monitor separated into three zones (the number 25, the Alienware logo and the power button).